joaoeleoterio/joaoeleoterio/README.md

-Web Developer and Student on Trybe
+Software Developer and Student on Trybe
 ----------------------------------

 I’ve always been interested in technology since I was a teenager and I became a computer technician for seven years.
 In 2020 I was able to go to Italy to recognize my Italian citizenship and thought about the possibility of migrating to software development.
 After a few free courses, today I study at TRYBE with great pride!